grongierisc/Https-Proxy-IRIS-Docker/README.md

 # Https-Proxy-IRIS-Docker
-Sample of an Https proxy for Intersystems Iris with docker
+Sample of an Https proxy for Intersystems Iris with Apache Httpd Image

+TODO
+Same Sample with Nginx